davidnorminton/short-url/USAGE.md

 }
 ```
 - Here the original key represents the decoded base64 hash of the original url.
-- Short represents the url key to use
+- The short key represents the url key to use
-- and the climLinkUrl is the full url which can be shared
+- and the slimLinkUrl key is the full url which can be shared

 ### Decoding